Before the Meeting

 - Find someone to go to the meeting with you.
 It can be a friend or relative.
 Their role is:

 - to take notes so you can concentrate on what is being said

 - to tell you to take a short break if you are getting upset

 - to check off the items you wanted to cover at the meeting

-- Draft an agenda of points you want covered at the meeting, You can then use the agenda during the meeting to make sure all the issues you wanted to talk about are discussed.
+- Draft an agenda of points you want covered at the meeting.
+Use the agenda during the meeting to make sure all the issues you want to talk about are discussed.

 - Review your children's most recent report cards, medical records and IEPs and bring copies with you to the meeting in case you need to refer to them.

 At the Meeting

 - Make sure you are introduced to everyone in attendance and that you get their contact information.